 Try creating 10,000 threads and the OS scheduler starts to struggle.
 The overhead becomes crushing.
 Yet modern AI apps need to handle thousands of concurrent conversations.

-These aren’t separate issues – they’re all symptoms of the same architectural mismatch.
-LLM communication is fundamentally different from traditional background jobs.
+These aren’t separate issues.
+They’re all symptoms of the same mismatch: LLM communication is fundamentally different from traditional background jobs.

 Understanding Concurrency: Threads vs Async

-To understand why LLM applications are async’s perfect use case – and why Ruby’s implementation is so elegant – we need to build up from first principles.
+To understand why, we need to build up from first principles.

 The Hierarchy: Processes, Threads, and Fibers